 - Review and reassess the list periodically throughout the project to see if anything has changed and if any new factors need to be added.

 Did you know that project management software is a great place to maintain, share, and update your SWOT analysis?
-You can quickly share changes and updates of your priority list with all stakeholders within one centralized software.
-Plus, by using a tool like Wrike Analyze, you can create analytics dashboards for tracking and reporting on the strengths, weaknesses, opportunities, and threats you identified.
+You can quickly share changes and updates to your priority list with all stakeholders within one centralized software.
+Plus, by using a tool like Wrike, you can create analytics dashboards for tracking and reporting on the strengths, weaknesses, opportunities, and threats you identified.
 Discover how Wrike can help you improve your project management by signing up for a free trial today.